Why You Should Stop Multitasking Immediately

 Why does multitasking make you less productive?

 You’re not actually multitasking, you’re quickly switching from one task to the other.
 And every time you switch your attention, it takes you some precious time to reorient to the new task.
+Cooking for instance is a very different skill than writing or recording a video.

 The reason the whole concept of multitasking came up in the first place is because of computers.